-04 Feb Video Game Remakes: 20 old school classics from across the years we want to see remade
+04 Feb Video game remakes: 20 old school classics from across the years we want to see remade

 The days of sitting down in front of one television with two wired control pads and a few friends are long gone, but the memories created from that era will live on forever, and some games were so brilliant that they deserve to be remade for today’s audience.

-Most of the titles listed here were released before the days of online play, although there are a few entries that defy that notion (did you really think we were going to leave COD MW2 off this list?!).
+Most of the titles listed here were released before the days of online play, although there are a few entries that defy that notion (did you really think we were going to leave COD MW2 off of this list?!).

 Some games included in this article have been remade, while others are seemingly lost forever.
 Here is Plugsville’s list of 20 video game remakes.